ryanfleury/metadesk/docs/metadesk_reference.md

 //~ Node types that are used to build all ASTs.

 @send(Nodes)
-@doc("These constants distinguish major roles of @code `MD_Node` in the Metadesk abstract syntax tree data structure.")
+@doc("These constants distinguish major roles of MD_Node in the Metadesk abstract syntax tree data structure.")
 @enum MD_NodeKind: {
-    @doc("The Nil node is a unique node representing the lack of information, for example iterating off the end of a list, or up to the parent of a root node results in Nil.")
+    @doc("The @code 'Nil' node is a unique node representing the lack of information, for example iterating off the end of a list, or up to the parent of a root node results in Nil.")
         Nil,

-    @doc("A File node represents parsed metadesk source text.")
+    @doc("A @code 'File' node represents parsed Metadesk source text.")
         File,

-    @doc("A List node serves as the root of an externally chained list of nodes.
+    @doc("A @code 'List' node serves as the root of an externally chained list of nodes.
 Its children are nodes with the @code 'MD_NodeKind_Reference' kind.")
         List,

-    @doc("A Reference node is an indirection to another node.
+    @doc("A @code 'Reference' node is an indirection to another node.
 The node field @code 'ref_target' contains a pointer to the referenced node.
 These nodes are typically used for creating externally chained linked lists that gather nodes from a parse tree.")
         Reference,

-    @doc("A Label node represents the main structure of the metadesk abstract syntax tree.
+    @doc("A @code 'Label' node represents the main structure of the metadesk abstract syntax tree.
 Some labels have children which will also be labels.
 Labels can be given their text by identifiers, numerics, string and character literals, and operator symbols.")
         @see(MD_TokenKind)
         Label,

-    @doc("A Tag node represents a tag attached to a label node with the @code '@identifer' syntax.
+    @doc("A @code 'Tag' node represents a tag attached to a label node with the @code '@identifer' syntax.
 The children of a tag node represent the arguments placed in the tag.")
         Tag,

-    @doc("An ErrorMarker node is generated when reporting errors.
+    @doc("An @code 'ErrorMarker' node is generated when reporting errors.
 It is used to record the location of an error that occurred in the lexing phase of a parse.")
         ErrorMarker,

     @doc("Not a real kind value given to nodes, this is always one larger than the largest enum value that can be given to a node.")